Amore Italian Restaurant Review

 I love to cook, write, and eat.
 And I really love to share this information with the world.
 I started www.thefoodcops.com when I realized the amount of misinformation out there in regard to cooking and food.
 So I decided to start gathering up everything I could, from recipes to cooking tips to restaurant reviews, to create a resource that people would actually use and enjoy.
 I think it's important to be passionate about food and enjoy cooking it and eating it.
 This is my way of sharing all that knowledge with you.

-At eleven:00 in Pateley Bridge, on a damp, smooth-centered Yorkshire day, The Oldest Sweet Shop in England, as rated through Guinness World Records, become already in the midst of its normal midmorning rush.
-At the counter, all grins and punchy one-liners, owner Keith Tordoff became measuring out zone-pound bags of sweets from 2 hundred-bizarre glass confectioner’s jars stacked excessively on the wall in the back of him.
+At eleven:00 in Pateley Bridge, on a damp, smooth-centered Yorkshire day, The Oldest Sweet Shop in England, as rated through Guinness World Records, is already amid its normal midmorning rush.
+At the counter, all grins and punchy one-liners, owner Keith Tordoff became measuring out zone-pound bags of sweets from 2 hundred-bizarre glass confectioner’s jars stacked excessively on the wall behind him.

 Sweets

-“Everyone loves them, including me,” stated Tordoff, who admits to eating around 450g (1lb) of chocolates each day.
+“Everyone loves them, including me,” stated Tordoff, who admits to eating around 450g (1lb) of chocolates daily.
 “This building started an existence as an apothecary inside the early 1600s, and that’s in which the story of Yorkshire licorice – and the Pontefract Cake – really starts offevolved.”

 My interest approximately this strange Yorkshire candy had initially been piqued some weeks earlier.
-As I started out studying approximately its storied records, I found a tale that moved from the Norman conquest in 1066 to The Wars of the Roses inside the Fifteenth Century to Elizabeth I’s reign (1558-1603).
-There became even mention of fort sieges within the mid-seventeenth century.
-As I read on, it seemed as if the licorice had turned out to be synonymous with Yorkshire itself.
+As I studied its storied records, I found a tale that moved from the Norman conquest in 1066 to The Wars of the Roses in the Fifteenth Century to Elizabeth I’s reign (1558-1603).
+There was even mention of fort sieges within the mid-seventeenth Century.
+As I read, it seemed as if the licorice had become synonymous with Yorkshire.

-Indeed, hidden within the pages of history, it became our licorice’s arrival dated to across the 11th Century, when clergymen or Crusaders first introduced the medicinal Mediterranean root to the county, relying on who you ask.
-I was intrigued by using the listing of attractions associated with licorice records: a fairytale castle, a pageant, a farm, a museum, and sweet shops.
-In precise, one region name stored cropping up: Pontefract, a town with licorice sprouting between the cracks, which changed into located simply one hour to the south-east of Pateley Bridge.
+Indeed, hidden within the pages of history, it became our licorice’s arrival date to the 11th Century, when clergy members or Crusaders first introduced the medicinal Mediterranean root to the county, depending on who you ask.
+I was intrigued by listing attractions associated with licorice records: a fairytale castle, a pageant, a farm, a museum, and sweet shops.
+In precise, one region name stored cropping up: Pontefract, a town with licorice sprouting between the cracks, which changed into located simply one hour to the southeast of Pateley Bridge.
 I turned into eager to discover more.

 A visit to the ruined Pontefract Castle gave me a few clues.
-Built from the 1070s onwards, and on the tail quit of a £three.5m refurbishment, the medieval maintain turned into the web page of a couple of royal seizures and as many civil wars.
-It turned into a stomping ground for historical figures along with the Grand Old Duke of York, defeated on the Battle of Wakefield in 1460, and King Richard II, who was supposedly imprisoned and starved to death for treason at the web page.
-The fifth wife of Henry VIII, Catherine Howard, pops up in the story, too, having had an affair on the citadel in 1541.
+Built from the 1070s onwards, and on the tail quit of a £three.5m refurbishment, the medieval maintenance turned into the web page of a couple of royal seizures and many civil wars.
+It became a stomping ground for historical figures along with the Grand Old Duke of York, defeated on the Battle of Wakefield in 1460, and King Richard II, supposedly imprisoned and starved to death for treason at the web page.
+The fifth wife of Henry VIII, Catherine Howard, also pops up in the story, having had an affair on the citadel in 1541.

 But possibly the maximum surprising part of the story is that with the aid of the early 18th Century, Yorkshire’s enforcing fort had a wholly exceptional purpose.
 By 1720, as demand formed the neighborhood financial system for medicinal licorice (at the time, physicians used it as a cure-involved in the whole thing from stomach ulcers and heartburn to colic, bronchitis, and tuberculosis), the fort turned into rented out.
 Roots were stored inside the citadel dungeons in preference to weapons, gunpowder, and prisoners.

-It is around this point in the timeline, in 1760, that the maximum important dramatis personae inside the story make his front.
+Around this time in the timeline, in 1760, the maximum important dramatis personae inside the story make his front.
 George Dunhill was an apothecary chemist inside the family alternate in Pontefract.
 By including sugar in licorice (then a dissolvable, medicinal pastel), he created a chewable non-medicinal lozenge, inventing the sweet as we comprehend it nowadays.

 - A word from our sposor -